-- mini wreaths
+- mini wreaths 5 inch

 Cutting Wood For Rustic Christmas Decor |Wooden Churches

 Find boards that are long and straight for this project.
 This will make it so much easier to cut and line them up together.
 Once you have found two boards with similar lengths, use a straight edge to draw your cuts.
 You can also use three boards, but that depends on the width that you want the tiny churches.
-I tried both but prefer the two boards.
+I tried both but preferred the two boards.
 The peaks of the tiny churches are whatever you imagine in your mind.
 The peaks could be tall and skinny or short and fat.
-I created each one differently to match my rustic Christmas decor in my home.
+I created each one differently to match the rustic Christmas decor in my home.

 Securing The Boards For The Tiny Wood Churches

-To secure the boards together, flip them over and use some scrap wood pieces to secure your rustic Christmas decor together.
+To secure the boards together, flip them over, and use some scrap wood pieces to secure your rustic Christmas decor together.
 I like to use wood glue and nails.
 If you want to get all fancy, try using a pneumatic nailer for quick assembly.
 It works great when you’re doing mass productions.
-These sell very well during the Christmas holidays by the way… *wink.
+These sell very well during the Christmas holidays, by the way… *wink.
 You’re welcome!

 Before Painting Your Tiny Rustic Christmas Wood Churches